Dry ice: Dry ice bombs

 A "dry ice bomb" is a balloon-like device using dry ice in a sealed container such as a plastic bottle.
 Water is usually added to accelerate the sublimation of the dry ice.
 As the dry ice sublimes, pressure increases, causing the bottle to burst with a loud noise.
 The screw cap can be replaced with a rubber stopper to make a water rocket.

 The dry ice bomb device was featured on MythBusters, episode 57 Mentos and Soda, which first aired on August 9, 2006.
 It was also featured in an episode of Time Warp, as well as in an episode of Archer.

 Extraterrestrial occurrence

 Following the Mars flyby of the Mariner 4 spacecraft in 1966, scientists concluded that Mars' polar caps consist entirely of dry ice.
 However, findings made in 2003 by researchers at the California Institute of Technology have shown that Mars' polar caps are almost completely made of water ice, and that dry ice only forms a thin surface layer that thickens and thins seasonally.
 A phenomenon named dry ice storms was proposed to occur over the polar regions of Mars.
 They are comparable to Earth's thunderstorms, with crystalline CO2 taking the place of water in the clouds.
-Dry ice is also proposed as a mechanism for Geysers on Mars.
+Dry ice is also proposed as a mechanism for the geysers on Mars.